Zicheng-KIT/SpeechTranslation/reports/proposal_for_fifth_task.md

 # Tackling systems' weaknesses

 ## Cascaded Model
-### 1. Very Long Sentences (Update Pipeline)
+### 1. Very Long Sentences (Fine-tuning or Update Pipeline)
+First we want to try to fine-tune the ASR model on longer sentences.
-Fix by using a better model as ASR model which can handle longer audio files (either Wav2Vec or Whisper) Then chunk the german text to translate it into English with our own machine translation model
+Otherwise if this doesn't work out well we would fix it by using a better model as ASR model which can handle longer audio files (either Wav2Vec or Whisper).
+For the translation we want to chunk the german text to translate it into English with our own machine translation model.

 ### 2. Noisy Input
 We want to add background noise to the audiofiles of the covost dataset and check the performance.